A mindful act of rebellion that turns people into communities

 Rip.
 Repair.
 Repeat.

 Got a tear, hole, worn-out spot, or stain?
-Bring your clothes and textiles to our community mending circles to learn how you can bring them back to life with visible mending—creative repairs that are meant to be seen, shared, and celebrated.
+Bring your clothes and textiles to our circles to learn how you can bring them back to life with visible mending—creative repairs that are meant to be seen, shared, and celebrated.

 Whether you’ve never threaded a needle or you’ve been stitching for years, you’re welcome here!